atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 Objective: Log a debug message containing the customer identity information..

-1. Drag a ?Log? activity from the Activity Bar -> General-> Log onto the canvas and connect to InsertCustomer activity.
-Rename the activity to ?LogDebugInsertMessage?.
+1. Drag a 'Log' activity from the Activity Bar -> General-> Log onto the canvas and connect to InsertCustomer activity.
+Rename the activity to 'LogDebugInsertMessage'.

 2. On the activity settings panel change the Log Level to Debug.